airbnb/chronon/devnotes.md

 ## ztool

-ztool is the mega cli tool that allows users to access all zipline functionalities.
+ztool is the mega cli tool that allows users to access all chronon functionalities.
 We use the [xerial/sbt-pack](https://github.com/xerial/sbt-pack) plugin to accomplish the bundling.
 ```bash
 # Building ztool.
 We use xerial/sbt-pack plugin.